geschnee/acg-gruppe6/final_results/readme.md

 medium_noncircular_clockwise_*_result.yml was computed on a personal laptop, so the recognition times for medium datasets may not be comparable.

-big_*_result.yml files were generated on the server, we only analysed 100 files with N=8 due to time constraints.
+big_*_result.yml files were generated on the server, however we only analysed 100 files with N=8 due to time constraints.